Edith Rosenbaum: Career

 Edith's career in fashion began in 1908, when she moved to Paris to become a saleswoman for the haute couture house of Chéruit in the Place Vendôme.
 Shortly thereafter, she joined the Paris office of La dernière heure à Paris, an in-house fashion journal for the Philadelphia department store Wanamaker's.
 She also provided fashion sketches for the Butterick Pattern Service and to a number of American clothing stores and textile suppliers.

 In 1910 Rosenbaum was hired as a Paris correspondent for the newly established New York garment trade publication Women's Wear Daily.
 In this role, she reported regularly on the seasonal collections of the leading couture salons Paquin, Lucile, Poiret, Doucet and her former employer Chéruit.
 At around this time, she became friends with the upcoming young couturier Jenny (Jeanne Sacerdote) and was one of her first customers, wearing her designs in a series of publicity photos for the house.
-In addition to covering the couture openings, Edith wrote a front page column that appeared almost daily in which she shared analyses of current trends, insider tips on new fabrics and styles, and impressions of the events and personalities of the French fashion world.
+In addition to covering the couture openings, Edith wrote a front-page column that appeared almost daily in which she shared analyses of current trends, insider tips on new fabrics and styles, and impressions of the events and personalities of the French fashion world.

-Rosenbaum was involved in a serious automobile accident in 1911 in which her wealthy fiance, Ludwig Loewe, whose family owned a noted German arms manufacturing firm, was killed.
+Rosenbaum was involved in a serious automobile accident in 1911 in which her wealthy fiancé, Ludwig Loewe, whose family owned a noted German arms manufacturing firm, was killed.
 She was traveling with friends to the races at Deauville when the car, driven by Loewe, crashed near Rouen.
 Edith suffered a concussion which caused some memory loss but no other significant injuries.

 By 1912, along with writing and reporting for Women's Wear Daily, Rosenbaum worked as a buyer and purchasing agent in Paris for a number of American firms.
 She also advised several well-known entertainment personalities on their wardrobes such as Broadway actress Ina Claire and opera singer Geraldine Farrar, becoming one of the first known celebrity stylists.
 At the same time she branched into designing, producing a clothing line called "Elrose" for the New York department store Lord & Taylor.
 Among her Elrose clients were actresses Martha Hedman and Eleanor Painter.

 Edith Rosenbaum in 1911, the year she began work as a fashion stylist.

 Between 1914 and 1919 Edith Rosenbaum was American press attaché for the governing body of the French fashion industry, the Chambre Syndicale de la Couture Parisienne, now called Chambre Syndicale de la Haute Couture and a division of the Fédération française de la couture.
 She was a highly critical observer of the fashion industry, both in New York and Paris, and her opinions were frequently quoted in the press.
 In 1915 she served as an advisor on the American Fashion Exhibit at the Panama–Pacific International Exposition in San Francisco.
 Edith continued as a correspondent for Women's Wear Daily until about 1917, although she contributed occasional articles thereafter.
 In 1916 Edith designed a collection of sportswear for Sidney Blumenthal & Co., including golf skirts and jackets.
 One of her coats for Blumenthal she officially copyrighted.